Emulsion Stability in RTD Sparkling Beverages

 One way to mitigate this risk is through order of addition, by adding the color emulsion last, which can reduce the potential for unintended interactions.

-INSIGHT: DEVELOPING WITH INCOMPATIBLE FORTIFIED INGREDIENTS
+OVERSIGHT: DEVELOPING WITH INCOMPATIBLE FORTIFIED INGREDIENTS

 What can happen?

-INSIGHT: FORMULATING FLAVOR, CLOUD AND COLOR SEPARATELY
+OVERSIGHT: FORMULATING FLAVOR, CLOUD AND COLOR SEPARATELY

 Beta-Carotene Color Emulsion